FaserF/ha-kadermanager/README.md

 - date: extracted date from original_date
 - time: extraced time from original_date
 - in_count: Current count of people in for the event
-- title: Event title
+- title: Event title (will be filled with the type if empty)
+- type: Event type (training/game/other)
 - link: Link to the event
 - location: Location of the event

-more attributes could be done, when sign in is working
+more attributes could be done, when sign in is working.
+The data is being refreshed every 30 minutes.

 ## Bug reporting
 Open an issue over at [github issues](https://github.com/FaserF/ha-kadermanager/issues).
 Please prefer sending over a log with debugging enabled.